Kurs

 • For the Certificate, 18 hours of self-study, 14 hours of meeting time, and 2 hours quizzes/examination; 6 hours of group activities (40 hours) are required.

-To pass: For credits and certificates; Oral and written presentation of assigned coursework.
-In order to receive higher education credits, students need to supplement the written report with a more in-depth analysis of a number of sub-tasks.
+To pass: For certificates; Oral presentation of assigned coursework is required.
 In addition, during the course, students may assess through the following items :

 • Multiple-choice questions to quickly assess fundamental knowledge.